 Clare is curious about what sort of man Joseph would have to be to achieve such success.
-Newspaper clippings of a time report a business dispute in which Joseph’s own brother, Cornelius, describes him as ruthless and egotistical – the sort of qualities someone might need to climb to the top.
+Old newspaper articles report a business dispute in which Joseph’s own brother, Cornelius, describes him as ruthless and egotistical – the sort of qualities someone might need to climb to the top.

 Clare also finds Joseph’s obituary, which claims he was descended from the earliest Dutch settlers in New York.
 But was he telling the truth, or inventing his ancestry to boost his prestige?